infinitered/ProMotion-push/README.md

 end
 ```

 ProMotion-push automatically adds support for handling push notifications while your app is in the background.
 If your push notification payload includes `content-available: 1` then you may have an opportunity to pre-fetch data.
-The return value of the `on_push_notification` method should be a `UIBackgroundFetchResult` that best matches your result.
-The default is `UIBackgroundFetchResultNoData`, so you don't need to return anything if you did not fetch any data.
+The return value of the `on_push_notification` method should one of the following that best matches the result: `:new_data`, `:no_data`, `:failed`.
+The default is `:no_data`, so you don't need to return anything if you did not fetch any data.
 For example:

 ```ruby
 # Payload: